 © Rah Rah Studio

 Sustainable is a not clearly defined term.
-Does sustainable organic cotton, recycled PET & Co. mean?
+Does sustainability mean organic cotton, recycled PET & Co.?
 Or does that also include fair working conditions for the workers?
 Basically, I am of the opinion that the big players reach a lot of people.
 They are louder than all eco brands put together.

 If you use your voice - even if it's just a capsule - I think that's the right step.
 But even there it must be clearly communicated what the goals are.
 Is this just a marketing measure or should sustainability become part of the DNA?
 A single capsule made from organic cotton is not enough.